 · 2 x Cloves of garlic – crushed

 · About a 1/3 cup grated parmesan cheese

 · Salt and ground black pepper to tatse

 · 500 grams of pasta – I like to make mine with linguine, but any pasta will do

 - Make sure your prawns have defrosted properly.
 Chuck them in a colander and give them a rinse and a proper strain.

 - Bring a big pot of salted water to the boil and then add your pasta.
 Cook until al dente.

-- When all the prawns are done, chuck the prawns and the cooked leeks back into the pan, reduce the heat to a low temp.
-Add the cream, chicken stockpot, lemon juice from about 2 medium-sized lemons.
+- Chuck the prawns back in the pan with the cooked leeks and reduce the heat to a low temp.
+Add the cream, chicken stockpot, lemon juice from about 2 medium-sized lemons and the parmesan cheese.
 Let it simmer for a while to allow the cream to thicken, the lemon will also help with this process.

 - Taste your sauce and see if it needs a bit more lemon, salt or pepper.
-I like mine to be quite lemony, so often I’ll add a dash more as well as about a teaspoon of lemon zest.
+I like mine to be quite lemony, so often I’ll add more as well as about a teaspoon of lemon zest.
 But it’s all up to your taste buds.
 I also like to mix about a tablespoon of butter and about a tablespoon of flour to make a paste then I add that in too to thicken it.

-- Garnish the top with some basil (if you’d like) and black pepper and you’re good to go.
+- Garnish the top with black pepper and more parmesan.
+Enjoy!